 By business size.
 Enterprise adoption has been sustained and growing since 2020.
 The significant 2025–2026 shift has been in the SMB segment, where adoption has more than doubled.
 The driver is overwhelmingly the emergence of no-code platforms with SMB-accessible pricing.

 By industry.
 E-commerce leads adoption at approximately 67% penetration, driven by the high volume of repetitive post-purchase queries that AI handles well.
-SaaS follows at around 58%.
+SaaS follows at around 58%, where AI is increasingly used to qualify leads and triage support across multi-product portfolios.
 Hospitality, retail, and healthcare have all seen rapid adoption growth in 2025–2026.

 By deployment channel.
-Website chat remains the most common first deployment channel, used by approximately 78% of AI chatbot adopters.
+Website chat remains the most common first deployment channel, used by approximately 78% of AI chatbot adopters, with many businesses then unifying it with their other channels into a single inbox.
 WhatsApp deployment has grown fastest over the past 18 months, now at approximately 31% of adopters.

 Primary deployment motivation.
 Cost reduction is still the most cited primary motivation (64% of deployers), but revenue enhancement has grown rapidly as a stated goal — from 22% of deployers citing it as primary in 2022 to 41% in 2026.